 International names include:

 In April 2018 the FDA issued a new warning regarding anti-seizure medications including Lamictal precipitating a rare but life-threatening reaction.
-This reaction is described as a severe immune systeminflammation, called HLH or hemophagocytic lymphohistiocytosis which can quickly escalate, especially if not treated quickly, and can lead to death.
+This reaction is described as a severe immune systeminflammation, called HLH or hemophagocytic lymphohistiocytosis which can quickly escalate, and if not treated quickly, can lead to death.1

 Stevens-Johnson syndrome (life-threatening ulcers, eruptions, blistering, peeling, open sores, and discolorations of the skin with other complications involving the mucous membranes or other areas, requiring immediate cessation and emergency treatment in ICU or burn unit)